 Your boiler may start to make some unusual noises and sounds, which normally you wouldn't hear.
 Your boiler could shut-down due to freezing and blockage of the condensate drainage pipe.
 This is usually indicated by a fault code on the boiler’s digital display, although this may not specifically indicate freezing as the fault.
 Indication may also be given by some other alarm, such as a flashing light, or by a symptom such as “gurgling” noises coming from the boiler.

-If the boiler is making these noises, please watch the video linked to above and follow the steps to try clear the blockage in the condensate pipe if you are comfortable to do so.
+If the boiler is making these noises, please watch the video linked below and follow the steps to try clear the blockage in the condensate pipe if you are comfortable to do so.

 In addition, if you have a ‘boiler buoy’ fitted under your central heating boiler then this will indicate whether your condensate pipe is blocked due to the red ball floating at the top of the ‘boiler buoy’.

 How do I clear the blockage in the condensate pipe?

 It’s recommended that you call our qualified gas engineer to come look at the condensate pipe, especially if you’re unsure of what to do or how to locate the frozen section of the pipe.
 Please be cautious at all times when attempting to identify and thaw the condensate pipe.